cuba fuel shortage

 Even today, there are some who visit Cuba expecting the island to be the same as other Caribbean islands.
 It’s not.
 Cuba exists because of and inspite of a unique set of variables.

-Today we expect more that we did during the Special Period, and we do not expect to be met with fuel shortages, blackouts, and general problems with transportation in what many view as a holiday destination.
+Today we expect more that we did during the Special Period.
+Visitors to the island in 2024 expect more than even before the pandemic years.
+We do not expect to be met with fuel shortages, blackouts, and general problems with transportation in what many view as a holiday destination.
 Especially after several years of no travel because of COVID, visitors are expecting more.
 And those who have never traveled to Cuba also think that a visit here is the same or similar to other Caribbean countries.
 Spoiler: Again.
 It’s not.

 Read our guide on the best time to visit Cuba here.